-The MK VI Patrol Boat is the Navy’s next generation patrol boat and will serve as part of the Navy Expeditionary Combat Command (NECC), which serves as the single functional command for the Navy’s expeditionary forces and as central management for the readiness, resources, manning, training and equipping of those forces.
-The MK VI Patrol Boat is the U.S. Navy’s first true patrol boat developed since the 1980’s.
+The MK VI patrol boat is the Navy’s next generation patrol boat and will serve as part of the Navy Expeditionary Combat Command (NECC), the single functional command for the Navy’s expeditionary forces and as central management for the readiness, resources, manning, training and equipping of those forces.
+The MK VI is the U.S. Navy’s first true patrol boat developed since the 1980’s.

 The primary mission of these craft is to persistently patrol shallow littoral areas beyond sheltered harbors and bays for the purpose of force protection of friendly and coalition forces and critical infrastructure.
 Missions include High Value Unit (HVU) Shipping Escort; Visit, Board, Search, and Seizure (VBSS) Operations; Theater Security Cooperation (TSC); and Security Force Assistance (SFA).

 MK VI patrol boats can be configured in multiple ways for various missions and can be transported by ship.